 The W.R.
 Angus Collection is significant for still being located at the site it is connected with, Doctor Angus being the last Port Medical Officer in Warrnambool.
 The Collection includes historical medical objects that date back to the late 1800s.

-The eleven metal and enamel badges in this set were collected by Dr W R Angus.
+The eleven metal and enamel badges were collected by Dr W R Angus.
 They represent organisations that he was involved in.
 The set is part of the W.R.
 Angus Collection.
 Each badge has inscriptions.

 flagstaff hill, warrnambool, maritime museum, maritime village, great ocean road, shipwreck coast, metal badges, enamel badges, organisation badges, legacy, red cross society, red cross, bma, bma ladies badge, ladies badge, acf, australian comfort fund, presbyterian brotherhood, rostrum, australian legion of servicemen & women, oikumene, w.r. angus